 Teaching and Research Interests:

-Dr Van Es is joint-creator, author, convenor and the main teacher for the Phase 3 Rational Use of Investigations (RUI) Selective for the UNSW Medicine Program.
-This Phase 3 Medicine selective course in the Rational Use of Investigations is approaching its 6th year and has been immensely successful, gaining consistently outstanding feedback from students based on both standard UNSW CATEI evaluations and also informal feedback, with improvements each year.
+Dr Van Es was joint-creator, author, convenor and the main teacher for the Phase 3 Rational Use of Investigations (RUI) Selective for the UNSW Medicine Program.
+This Phase 3 Medicine selective course in the Rational Use of Investigations ran from 2010 to 2016, and has been immensely successful, gaining consistently outstanding feedback from students based on both standard UNSW CATEI evaluations and also informal feedback, with improvements each year.

 The structure and progress of this highly successful UNSW Medicine selective has been presented at conferences both nationally to Pathologists (Innovations and Trainees program) and internationally to the Medical Science Educator community.